Key Features Of Cognitive Behavioural Therapy

 CBT is a type of talking therapy that focuses on the here and now.
 At the heart of CBT is the premise that our thoughts, feelings, physical symptoms and behaviours are interconnected, and that negative thoughts can trap us in a vicious cycle.

-According to REBT, it is largely our thinking about events that leads to emotional and behavioural upset.
-I work with clients to teach them how to examine and challenge their unhelpful thinking which creates unhealthy emotions and behaviours.
-Tools are used to change these to healthier thoughts to improve the way you feel - breaking the cycle.
+I work with clients to help them learn how to examine and challenge their unhelpful thinking which can result in unhealthy emotions, such as depression, and behaviours, such as withdrawing.
+I use various proven techniques to reduce negative thinking and reframe to healthier thoughts to improve the way a client feels - breaking the cycle.

 We all have the ability to have healthy, realistic thoughts and feelings but during periods of stress, anxiety or depression we sometimes need guidance on how to achieve these, rather than fearing the worst.